-Philosophy has for my taste always been pseudo-philosophy, since it began in about 580 BC.
-It has been an expression of minds that lack that special intelligence and capacity for understanding that human beings have been blessed with Philosophers either lack it or leave it disregarded and fallow.
+They have always lacked that special intelligence and capacity for understanding that human beings have been blessed with Philosophers either lack it or leave it disregarded and fallow.

-The birth of philosophy was in some ways a massive regression in the wisdom already present in the culture of ancient Greece with its myths and with its tragic sense of life, and has been so ever since relative to the culture around it.
+The birth of philosophy was in some ways a regression from the wisdom already present in the culture of ancient Greece with its myths and with its tragic sense of life, and has been so ever since relative to the current culture.

 That certain something of human intelligence that philosophers lack hasn’t even got a name and is considered to fall outside Reason and Rationality.
-Their minds don’t encompass it; no-one’s mind can encompass everything.
-But for my taste, their form of Wisdom makes them the arch-nerds of Western Civilization.
+In an earlier post mentioned above, I use the term ‘Sensibility to the irreducible concreteness of human life’.
+Their minds don’t encompass it.
+No-one’s mind can encompass everything; but for my taste, their form of Wisdom makes them the arch-nerds of Western Civilization.

 Philosophers are like those infuriating schoolboys who are good at undoing little bits of wire from each other, and at verbal and mathematical puzzles.